juneadkhan/BinarySearch-Assembly/README.md

 # MIPS-Assembly-Algorithms

-These are a collection of Algorithms and programs inplemented in Assembly Language.
+These are a collection of Algorithms and programs implemented in Assembly Language.

 - Written in **Assembly Language** for the **MIPS** Architecture.
 - Written, Tested and Simulated using **MARS MIPS Simulator** ([MSU](http://courses.missouristate.edu/kenvollmar/mars/))